Dr. Wendy S. Becker

 Research & Teaching Areas

-Research Interests: Experiential learning and the efficacy of workplace interventions, managerial development, qualitative research methodology, leadership, motivation theory.
+Research Interests: Experiential learning, managerial development, qualitative research methodology, leadership, motivation theory.

 Teaching Areas: Industrial-Organizational Psychology, Business Ethics, Human Resource Management, Organizational Behavior.